suryateja120108-lgtm/Code2_grow_c_programing_N.suryateja/day4_smart_student_grading_system/README.md

-This C program calculates an electricity bill based on the number of units consumed.Here’s a breakdown of how it works The program starts by prompting the user to enter the total number of units consumed.
-It uses conditional statements (if, else if, else) to determine the rate per unit based on usage:Up to 100 units  3.00 per unit101–200 units  4.50 per unit201–300 units  6.00 per unitAbove 300 units  8.00 per unitA fixed meter charge of 50 is added to every bill.
+This C program calculates a student’s final grade and remarks based on their marks in 5 subjects and attendance percentage.
+Here’s a summary of what it does:Summary of the CodeInput SectionThe program asks the user to enter:Marks in five subjects (each out of 100).Attendance percentage.ValidationIt checks whether all marks and the attendance percentage are between 0 and 100.If any input is invalid, it displays an error message and exits.CalculationsIt computes the total marks and then derives the average percentage across the 5 subjects.
 NAME:-N.suryateja
 AP25110090130